What is Accounting Income?

 How is Accounting Income Calculated?

 As part of the income statement, accounting income is calculated starting with sales revenue.
-It is the amount of revenue earned through the sale of goods or services.
-From the amount, direct costs for producing the good or providing the service are deducted to find gross profit.
+This is the amount of revenue earned through the sale of goods or services.
+From that amount, direct costs for producing the goods or providing the services are deducted to find gross profit.

 From EBITDA, companies will often deduct Depreciation and Amortization to find EBIT.
 EBIT less Interest Expenses results in EBT, which stands for Earnings Before Tax.
 EBT is also sometimes known as Taxable Income, although there are some cases where EBT and Taxable Income differ, due to the type of deductions and tax liabilities that apply to a given company.

 Finally, when taxes are deducted from EBT, we arrive at accounting or net income.

 What Affects Accounting Income?

 Accounting income is the bottom line in the income statement and is therefore affected by every other line item appearing before it.
 In that sense, the amount that a company can declare will be a function of the revenue realization and expense matching rules that apply to it.